Zero Export ControllerDevice

 How is the Configuration of the Zero Export Device (ZED) Power Control Done?

-The system’s operations are configured through its web interface minimizing the need for physical presence on-site.
-To establish power control within the device, a reference range is defined based on minimum and maximum power readings at the Bi-directional meter.
-This meter measures incoming grid power in the absence of export and DG output power during DG Sync.
-The lower limit of this range is denoted as Min(kW) while the upper limit is designated as Max(kW).
+Users configure the system’s operations through its web interface, reducing the need for on-site presence.
+To establish power control, users define a reference range based on the minimum and maximum power readings from the bi-directional meter.
+This meter measures incoming grid power when there’s no export and tracks DG output during DG Sync.
+The system labels the lower limit as Min(kW) and the upper limit as Max(kW).

 Currently, we categorize the power control mechanism into three stages.